JJ Chalmers: Early life

-As a Royal Marine, he served in Helmand Province, Afghanistan, attached to 42 Commando and had joined the royal marine reserves whilst juggling his career as a teacher.
+He joined the Royal Marines Reserves whilst working as a teacher.
+As a Royal Marine, he served in Helmand Province, Afghanistan, attached to 42 Commando.
 In May 2011, he sustained severe injuries in an IED blast; he suffered facial injuries, lost two fingers and his right elbow disintegrated.
 He remained in the Royal Marines during his rehabilitation until 2016.

 Invictus Games

 In September 2014, Chalmers was a medal winner in non-amputee cycling for Britain at the Invictus Games.
 Captaining the trike team, he received a gold medal for the Men's IRecB1 Recumbent Circuit Race, as part of a British trio who crossed the finishing line together.
 Earlier that day Chalmers had already won a bronze in the 1-mile time trial.
 He also won a bronze medal in the 4 × 100m mixed relay race.